-The inspection was carried out on 10 February 2016 by a CQC inspector who was supported by a specialist dental adviser.
+The inspection was carried out on 13 September 2016 by a CQC inspector who was supported by a specialist dental adviser.
 Prior to the inspection, we asked the practice to send us some information which we reviewed.
 This included the complaints they had received in the last 12 months, their latest statement of purpose, and the details of their staff members including proof of registration with their professional bodies.

-We informed NHS England area team that we were inspecting the practice and they asked us to look at infection control at the practice.
-We also told local Healthwatch on 28 October 2016 that we were inspecting the practice; however, we did not receive any information of concern from them.

-During the inspection, we spoke with the principal dentist, practice administrator, a dentist on duty, dental nurses and receptionist and reviewed policies, procedures and other documents.
-We also obtained the views of eight patients following the day of our visit.
-We reviewed 15 comment cards that we had left prior to the inspection, for patients to complete, about the services provided at the practice.
+We informed our local Healthwatch on 19 February 2016 that we were inspecting the practice; however, we did not receive any information of concern from them.
+During the inspection, we spoke with the principal dentist, a dentist on duty, dental nurses and the receptionist and reviewed policies, procedures and other documents.
+We also obtained the views of six patients following the day of our visit.
+We reviewed 28 comment cards that we had left prior to the inspection, for patients to complete, about the services provided at the practice.